devops329/devops/instruction/penetrationTesting/penetrationTesting.md

 Penetration testing focuses on preventing any action that would:

-1. Prevent normal execution of the application
+1. Allow abnormal execution of the application
 1. Allow unauthorized access to functionality or data
 1. Expose non-public data
 1. Reduce administrator visibility of the application